HStokbro/Commercetools-CustomUI/README.md

   - Hooks for easy GraphQL querying and mutation.
 Just add some GraphQL in `graphql` folder, and you will get an auto generated hook to use in `generated/graphql.tsx`.
   - This auto generation script runs concurrently in `npm start`, so while developing graphql, it will update typescript and hooks instantly.
 - Apollo Client IDE setup for auto completion
-- Redux setup by injecting a reducer into an already setup CommerceTools Redux store
+- Redux setup by injecting a reducer into an already setup Commercetools Redux store
 - Utilities
   - gqlHelpers.ts - Query options and variable helpers to get locale, etc.
   - logger.ts - a proxy for all logging, if we want to move where errors are stored.